Farming success can be measured in myriad ways, but sustainable farmer Joel Salatin shares 10 keys that can help farmers stay on the right track.

 In my experience, hardly anything makes a farm more unsuccessful quicker than when the farmer spends time in government offices.
 They don’t lead anywhere, except to more government offices.

 Do the project yourself.
 Pay for it yourself.
 You’ll be far more creative and it will be cheaper in the long run.
-Instead, go to an Acres U.S.A. conference — that’s our tribe.
+Instead of seeking government help, go to an Acres U.S.A. conference — that’s our tribe.
 Cultivate friendships, mentors, and information there.

 Seek advice from people who are doing what you want to do, who are actually living it, who have skin in the game and are still playing successfully.